YasserAmro0/YasserAmro0/README.md

 - 💻 I am Full-stack developer
 - 💻 Computer Engineer student at <a href='https://www.iugaza.edu.ps/'>Islamic University of Gaza</a>
 - 👨‍ <a href='https://gazaskygeeks.com/coders-career-accelerator-course/'>Career Accelerator Program</a>- Code Academy Graduate
-- 🌱 I am currently focusing on learning Node.js and React.js and
-  Open to learn new technologies ...
+- 🌱 Open to learn new technologies ...

 <br />